 In the digital marketing landscape, every click and interaction reveals a wealth of useful customer data.
 But the data is only valuable when you know where to look for it, how to use it, and how it ties into your overall business goals.
-When they’re used separately, customer relationship management (CRM) systems and customer data platforms (CDPs) can help you do just that.
+When they’re used separately, customer relationship management (CRM) systems and customer data platforms (CDPs) can certainly help you make the most of your data.
 And when they’re used together, they act as force multipliers, with each building on the benefits of the other to help you transform your customer data into valuable business insights.

-So what’s a CRM versus a CDP?
+So what’s a CRM and what’s a CDP?
 What do they do?
 And what are the differences between them?
-In this article, we’ll answer those questions and more — and we’ll explore how you can get started today to choose and use the ones that can have the biggest impact on your business.
+In this article, we’ll answer these questions and explore how you can choose the ones with the biggest impact on your business.

 See the top trends in data, AI, and more — from nearly 5,000 marketers worldwide.